Q4/23 Report

 More than three in five (63%) UK adults think that putting empty buildings back onto the property market would be the most effective way of solving the UK’s housing shortage.

 But what other ways would the public like to see empty buildings be put to better use?
-Market Financial Solutions (MFS) delved deeper into this topic, quizzing respondents on what they would most be in favour of when it comes to conversions and/or renovations.
+Market Financial Solutions delved deeper into this topic, quizzing respondents on what they would most be in favour of when it comes to conversions and/or renovations.

 The full findings of this question can be found ordered in most to least favourable below: